 Terms of Use: Provisions regarding the safekeeping and acceptable uses of a Certificate issued in accordance with these Requirements when the Applicant/Subscriber is an Affiliate of the CA.

 Trustworthy System: Computer hardware, software, and procedures that are: reasonably secure from intrusion and misuse; provide a reasonable level of availability, reliability, and correct operation; are reasonably suited to performing their intended functions; and enforce the applicable security policy.

+Technically Constrained Subordinate CA: A Subordinate CA that uses a combination of Extended Key Usage settings and Name Constraint settings limiting the scope to which a Subordinate CA may issue Certificates.

 Unregistered Domain Name: A Domain Name that is not a Registered Domain Name.